-As an additional comparison, using the 1989-1995 period with modern water level and NP data, but excluding connected wetlands, wetlands with survey or other issues, and wetlands lacking a reliable NP elevation (Table 1), both changed (n = 8) and unchanged (n = 14) wetlands exhibited normal distributions (based on Shapiro-Wilks tests at an alpha of 0.05), and the crossing point classification method results in an NP-P50 difference threshold of 1.7 feet and total misclassification rate of 8%.
+As an additional comparison, using the 1989-1995 period with modern water level and NP data, but excluding connected wetlands, wetlands with survey or other issues, and wetlands lacking a reliable NP elevation (Table 2), both changed (n = 8) and unchanged (n = 14) wetlands exhibited normal distributions (based on Shapiro-Wilks tests at an alpha of 0.05), and the crossing point classification method results in an NP-P50 difference threshold of 1.7 feet and total misclassification rate of 8%.
 Both of these values are similar to those reported in the District's (SWFWMD 1999b) original analysis.

-In summary, a reassessment of the 1989-1995 dataset with modernized elevations following datum corrections, improved accuracy, and error corrections including updated NP elevations, reaffirmed the Cypress Offset at 1.8 feet (Table 2).
-However, this offset is now associated with a 16% error rate, contrasted with the 5% error rate originally reported in SWFWMD (1999b).
+In summary, a reassessment of the 1989-1995 dataset with modernized elevations following datum corrections, improved accuracy, and error corrections including updated NP elevations, reaffirmed the Cypress Offset at 1.8 feet (Table 3).
+However, this offset is now associated with a 16% error rate, contrasted with the 5% error rate originally reported in SWFWMD (1999b)(a more detailed discussion of misclassification follows in a later section).
 Other time periods result in differing threshold values from 1.3 to 2.1 feet, but many of these analyses are confounded by changes to pumping and rainfall such that the classification of wetlands done in 1997 may not apply beyond the original assessment period.
-Due to limited availability of significantly and severely changed wetlands following wellfield cutbacks, this dataset represents the best available information for development of the Cypress Offset.
-As a result, we conclude that the

-Cypress Offset value of 1.8 feet continues to be a reasonable threshold for distinction between changed and unchanged wetlands and operates as a reasonable threshold for significant harm in mesic cypress domes.
+Due to limited availability of significantly and severely changed wetlands following wellfield cutbacks, this dataset represents the best information available for development of the Cypress Offset.
+As a result, we conclude that the Cypress Offset value of 1.8 feet continues to be a reasonable threshold for distinction between changed and unchanged wetlands and operates as a reasonable threshold for significant harm in mesic cypress domes.